LSSTDESC/skyCatalogs/docs/installation.rst

 at this point if you would only like to use *skyCatalogs* you can  ``pip install skyCatalog/`` however we instead suggest using the *eups* tool to simply setup the package for use without installing it.
 This will allow you to edit the package in place, use multiple versions, change branches etc. You should definitely do this if you plan to do any *skyCatalogs* development.

 If you do not intend to do any development you may choose instead to clone the most recent release tag.
-As of Aug., 2025, this is v.2.1.1
+As of Oct., 2025, this is v.2.3.0

 .. code-block:: sh

-   git clone https://github.com/LSSTDESC/skyCatalogs.git --branch v.2.1.1
+   git clone https://github.com/LSSTDESC/skyCatalogs.git --branch v.2.3.0

-.. _trilegal
+.. _trilegal:

 Accessing trilegal objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~